ropensci/googleLanguageR/cran-comments.md

 ## R CMD check results

-0 errors | 0 warnings | 2 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.

-* Possibly mis-spelled words in DESCRIPTION:
-  API (2:39, 2:62, 3:22)
-  APIs (13:51)

-These are spelt correctly.

 ## Reverse dependencies

-This is a new release, so there are no reverse dependencies.
+There are no reverse dependencies.